 The only tournament where teams from all around the world are in it at the same time.

 The Women’s World Cup is played the year after the men’s… I don’t know why they can’t alternate with the Women’s WC, so we get a tournament every 2 years].
+This year, Vancouver will also be a host city and the home of one of my former teams (Whitecaps).

 If you look at history and the importance of any tournament you can see that World Cup means more to everyone as it allows a country to prove they are the best for the next 4 years.